The Tales of Ba Sing Se

-"The Tales of Ba Sing Se" is the 15th episode of the second season of the animated television series Avatar: The Last Airbender.
-It features six short vignettes of several main characters as they go about an average day in the Earth Kingdom city of Ba Sing Se.
-It serves as a filler episode and does not focus on the main plot, except for the winged lemur Momo's tale.
-"The Tales of Ba Sing Se" is a break from the previous dark, plot heavy episodes, and instead focuses on character development.
+"The Tales of Ba Sing Se" is the 15th episode of the second season of the animated television series Avatar: The Last Airbender, and the 35th episode overall.
+The episode, directed by Ethan Spaulding, originally aired on Nickelodeon on September 29, 2006.
+It features six short vignettes of several of the series's main characters as they go about a day in the city of Ba Sing Se.
+The episode constitutes a break from the previous more serious, plot-heavy episodes, and instead focuses on character development; the main plot of the season is advanced only in one of the six vignettes, the tale of the winged lemur Momo.

-The first tale is of Katara and Toph, who spend a day at the spa.
-The sage, yet comedic Iroh's tale is next; he helps various residents of Ba Sing Se, before making a tearful tribute to his son, who died in combat trying to take the city of Ba Sing Se.
-Aang helps a zookeeper, though not without causing some trouble.
-Sokka inadvertently enters a Haiku contest.
-The generally brooding Zuko goes on a date.
-The last tale centers on Momo, who searches for Aang's lost pet skybison, Appa.
+The first tale, written by Joann Estoesta and Lisa Wahlander, is of Katara and Toph, who spend a day at the spa.
+The sage yet comedic Iroh's tale is next, written by Andrew Huebner; he helps various residents of Ba Sing Se, before making a tearful tribute to his son, who died in combat trying to conquer the city.
+Aang helps a zookeeper, though not without causing some trouble (written by Gary Scheppke).
+Sokka inadvertently enters a haiku contest (written by Lauren MacMullan).
+The generally brooding Zuko goes on a date (written by Katie Mattila).
+The last tale, written by Justin Ridge and Giancarlo Volpe, centers on Momo, who searches for Aang's lost pet skybison, Appa.

-"The Tales of Ba Sing Se" received widespread critical acclaim, with reviewers considering it to be one of the series' best episodes.
+"The Tales of Ba Sing Se" received widespread acclaim from critics, with reviewers considering it to be one of the series' best episodes.
 "The Tale of Iroh" has been especially well-reviewed and is a fan favorite.
-The episode was dedicated to Iroh's voice actor Mako Iwamatsu, who died before the episode's airing.
+The episode was dedicated to Iroh's voice actor, Mako Iwamatsu, who died before the episode's airing.